Code-Institute-Submissions/ms2-explore-asia/README.md

 The wireframes for this project can be viewed [here](https://github.com/EllyC20/ms2-explore-asia/tree/master/assets/wireframes/ms2-wireframes).

 Throught the development process the design differed from the wireframes.
-As you can see, the Map API was moved to the right hand side, initally I did place it on the right but the page felt imbalanced and it didn't look good.
+As you can see, the Map API was moved to the right hand side, initally I did place it on the left but the page felt imbalanced and it didn't look good.
 In this section also you can see that initally I had wanted to use only 2 buttons, "Restaurants" and "Attractions", however I found it very hard to ensure that when the user clicked one of these buttons it only showed them the options relating to the country they had chosen.
 The user experience didn't feel very friendly as a user would have to scroll up to the 1st set of buttons, choose a country, scroll back down and then choose either button there to see options on the map.